 - Dried fruit: such as currants, cranberries, raisins, cherries, chopped apricots, figs, dates or prunes.

-You may like to sweeten your chai porridge with just the fruit!
+TIP: You may like to sweeten your chai oatmeal with just the fruit!
 When using larger fruit mash it up, cut into chunks or use a bit of both.

 What other flavours can be used

-Porridge lends itself to a variety of flavours so you can change things up depending on what you have on hand.
-Other than chai spices porridge is also delicious with:
+Oatmeal lends itself to a variety of flavours so you can change things up depending on what you have on hand.
+Other than chai spices oatmeal is also delicious with:

 - Gingerbread spices